 Ewe and I Farm started over 30 years ago.
 Myrtle has been raising sheep since she was 11 years old.
-Currently, she cares for over 50 Jacob and Montadale sheep combine.
-Myrtle has her own spinning wheel and she makes her own wool hats, scarves, homespun yarn and dryer balls.
+Currently, she cares for over 50 Jacob and Montadale sheep combined.
+Myrtle has her own spinning wheel and she makes her own wool hats, scarves, homespun yarn, and dryer balls.

 Items available for sale: Fleece, roving, yarns, pelts and finished products from our flock of Jacob and Montadale Sheep.

 I learned to felt and spin yarn through our guild “southern tier lamb to loom” and loved it so much I was immediately hooked.
 I started creating & haven’t stopped!
 I love to try new ideas and techniques to bring my felting creations to life.
 Incorporating sculpture with fiber is my obsession.

 Items available for sale: Felted animals, home decor & hats.
 Felting kits, woven scarves, and shawl pins.
 Handspun yarns.